 Take a work email.
 Resolve the person.
 Feed that into account workflows.

 Different market.
 Different expectations.
-Usually not what serious B2B buyers actually need.
+Usually not what a serious B2B buyer actually needs.

 Public profile does not automatically mean safe for commercial use